lazee/gitlr/README.md

 Config
 ------
-You need to configure your rganization at Github in the file ~/.config/gitlr/config.yaml
+You need to configure your organization at Github in the file ~/.config/gitlr/config.yaml

 ```
 organization: <ORGANIZATION>